bakdata/fastapi-jwks/README.md

-from pydantic import BaseModel from fastapi_jwks.injector import JWTTokenInjector from fastapi_jwks.dependencies.jwk_auth import JWKSAuth from fastapi_jwks.models.types import JWKSConfig, JWTDecodeConfig from fastapi_jwks.validators import JWKSValidator
+from pydantic import BaseModel from fastapi_jwks.injector import JWTTokenInjector from fastapi_jwks.dependencies.jwk_auth import JWKSAuth from fastapi_jwks.models.types import JWKSConfig, JWTDecodeConfig, JWKSAuthCredentials from fastapi_jwks.validators import JWKSValidator

 # The data we want to extract from the token